JoeSaf/isoburner/READMe.md

 - If you are not running as root, you will be prompted for the root password.
 - This application is designed for Linux systems and is currently not compatible with macOS or Windows.

+## Creating a release
+ - Read here for guidelines on how to create a release to this project: [CreatingARelease.md]